 - a.
-When total daily water demand equals or exceeds 85 percent of: - i. the total design capacity of a WTCPUA water treatment plant for three consecutive days; or - ii. the total design capacity of the WTCPUA raw water transmission main for three consecutive days; or - b.
-The LCRA Board determines a drought worse than the drought of record.
+When total daily water demand equals or exceeds - i.
+80 percent of the total design capacity of the WTCPUA water treatment plant for three consecutive days; or - ii.
+90 percent of the total design capacity of the WTCPUA water treatment plant for a single day; or; - b.
+Source water contamination results in compromised capacity of the treatment and delivery systems; or - c.
+Mechanical or electrical failure of a system component results in compromised treatment and/or delivery capacity; or - d. the LCRA initiates Stage 1 of its DCP; or

-Requirements for termination - Stage 3 of the Plan may be rescinded when:
+Requirements for termination - Stage 1 of the Plan may be rescinded when:

 - a.
-The WTCPUA water treatment plant capacity condition listed above as a triggering event has ceased to exist for five consecutive days; or - b.
-LCRA announces that curtailment of water supplies to firm water customers is no longer required under drought contingency measures of the LCRA DCP.
+When water treatment plant capacity condition listed above as a triggering event are predicted to cease for an extended period; or - b. the source water contamination event or mechanical or electrical failure of a system component is resolved. - c.
+LCRA announces that curtailment of water supplies to firm water customers is no longer required under the drought contingency measures of the LCRA DCP.